Year 1 of 5 Osteopathic Degree – Orthopaedic Sports Massage

 place.

 All the above subjects other than the research project will be covered within the ICOM course.
-NESCOT will deliver and oversee all teaching
+Plymouth Marjon University will deliver and oversee all teaching

 and learning on the 1yr BSc.
 This will include research methods, research proposal and professional development.